werunplugged/UP-Antivirus/README.md

-# **Unplugged Antivirus and Anti-Tracker App**
+# **Unplugged Antivirus and Tracker detection App**

-**A comprehensive antivirus and anti-tracker solution designed to protect Android devices from malicious apps, files, and threats, while maintaining user privacy.**
+**A comprehensive antivirus and tracker detection solution designed to protect Android devices from malicious apps, files, and threats, while maintaining user privacy.**

 ## **Table of Contents**
 - [Introduction](#introduction)